MuhammadKhan148/FinalProjectSCD/README.md

+# SCD Project
+## Kubernetes Deployment with GitHub Actions

+This project demonstrates Kubernetes deployment using GitHub Actions.

+## Important Update - May 2025
+This project has been updated to include GitHub Actions for CI/CD integration.

 # Kubernetes Deployment Project

 This project demonstrates how to set up a web application using Kubernetes with Minikube, implementing a CI/CD pipeline using GitHub Actions.